 - Resting your jaw

 - Keeping your teeth apart when you are not swallowing or eating

 - Exercising your jaw

 - Practicing good posture

 Stress management techniques such as biofeedback or physical therapy may also be recommended, as well as a temporary, clear plastic appliance known as a splint.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different types of appliances used for different purposes.
 A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night and helps to protect the cartilage and joint surfaces.
 An anterior positioning appliance moves your jaw forward, relives pressure on parts of your jaw and aids in disk repositioning.
 It may be worn 24 hours/day to help your jaw heal.
 An orthotic stabilization appliance is worn 24 hours/day or just at night to move your jaw into proper position.
 Appliances also help to protect from tooth wear.

 What About Bite Correction or Surgery?

 If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed, but are reserved for severe cases.
 Drs.
-Saal or Baughman does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+Saal, Baughman or Duplantier does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

 Highly recommend Dr. Saal - very thorough, taking time to answer my questions.
 Staff was friendly & helpful. - Kathy C